shredthaGNAR/stars/README.md

 * [newTendermint/awesome-analytics](https://github.com/newTendermint/awesome-analytics): A curated list of analytics frameworks, software and other tools.
 * [one-aalam/awesome-astro](https://github.com/one-aalam/awesome-astro): Curated resources on building sites with Astro, a brand new way to build static and server rendered sites, with cross-framework components, styling and reactive store support.
 * [stefanbuck/awesome-browser-extensions-for-github](https://github.com/stefanbuck/awesome-browser-extensions-for-github): A collection of awesome browser extensions for GitHub.
+* [uhub/awesome-chatgpt](https://github.com/uhub/awesome-chatgpt): A curated list of awesome ChatGPT related projects.
 * [f/awesome-chatgpt-prompts](https://github.com/f/awesome-chatgpt-prompts): This repo includes ChatGPT prompt curation to use ChatGPT better.
-* [yzfly/awesome-claude-prompts](https://github.com/yzfly/awesome-claude-prompts): This repo includes Claude prompt curation to use Claude better.
+* [langgptai/awesome-claude-prompts](https://github.com/langgptai/awesome-claude-prompts): This repo includes Claude prompt curation to use Claude better.
 * [awesome-css-group/awesome-css](https://github.com/awesome-css-group/awesome-css): :art: A curated contents of amazing CSS :)
 * [gztchan/awesome-design](https://github.com/gztchan/awesome-design): 🌟 Curated design resources from all over the world.
 * [klaufel/awesome-design-systems](https://github.com/klaufel/awesome-design-systems): 📒 A curated list of bookmarks, resources and articles about design systems focused on developers.